Nuclearfossil/IntroToCSharpGraphics/source/lesson01/README.md

 When we get into more 'proper' 3D, we'll discuss how the depth buffer works in conjunction with the projection matrix.

-# Lesson01 - Example 05: Drawing using textures
+## Lesson 01 - Example 05: Drawing using textures

 This will cover a bit more content including: